 The Toffees were hammered 2-5 at home by Arsenal earlier today and if the margin was greater it wouldn’t have been undeserved.

-Despite Wayne Rooney giving the home side a 12th-minute lead against the run of play and Koeman’s side going into the break at 1-1, Koeman’s side were completely outplayed throughout the game.
+Despite Wayne Rooney giving the home side a 12th-minute lead against the run of play and Koeman’s side going into the break at 1-1, Everton were completely outplayed throughout the game.

 The Merseyside club end the weekend in the relegation zone and winless in their last five games in all competitions since their late come-from-behind win at home to Bournemouth – their only Premier League win since the scrappy opening day 1-0 win over Stoke City.

-Everton had finished a comfortable 7th in the Premier League last season – seven points behind Manchester United directly above them and 15 ahead of Southampton who finished 8th.
+Everton had finished in a comfortable 7th place in the Premier League last season – seven points behind Manchester United directly above them and 15 ahead of Southampton who finished 8th.

 Sandro Ramírez was considered a bargain but it was very young and raw.
 He’s not looked like a goalscorer in a Premier League in his early days.
 Oumar Niasse wasn’t even in Koeman’s plans at the start of the season but since winning his way back into the Dutch manager’s plans he scored his third Premier League goal of the season today.